Ellery Hanley: Representative career

+Internationally, 1990 was a disappointment.
+Hanley captained Great Britain against the 1990 Kangaroos, and although they pulled off a shock 19–12 win over Australia in the first test at Wembley with Hanley playing a prominent role, the Kangaroos would come back to win the second and third tests to extend their Ashes series streak over the Lions which dated back to 1973.

 Hanley also toured Australia in 1992 for the Ashes series, but despite being captain of the squad, on the field he made only one appearance and played less than fifteen minutes in a minor tour match against Newcastle.
+He played in Great Britain's defeat by Australia in the 1992 Rugby League World Cup final at Wembley.

-In total he was capped 34 times by Great Britain.
+Hanley retired from international rugby in 1993.
+In total, he was capped 36 times by Great Britain.